MicrosoftDocs/bot-docs/articles/bot-service-adapter-connect-webex.md

 ### Create a new controller for handling Webex requests

-We create a new controller which will handle requests from your Webex app, on a new endpoing 'api/webex' instead of the default 'api/messages' used for requests from Azure Bot Service Channels.
+We create a new controller which will handle requests from your Webex app, on a new endpoint 'api/webex' instead of the default 'api/messages' used for requests from Azure Bot Service Channels.
 By adding an additional endpoint to your bot, you can accept requests from Bot Service channels (or additional adapters), as well as from Webex, using the same bot.

 ```csharp
 [Route("api/webex")]